INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Introduction

 \section{Introduction}

 We consider the following unconstrained optimization problem:

 where \( f: \mathbb{R}^n \to \mathbb{R} \) is a twice continuously differentiable but possibly nonconvex function and $n$ is the number of variables.
-Over the past decades, several zero-, first- and second-order methods based on using gradient and Hessian information, respectively, have been developed to solve Eq. \ref{eqn:intro} \cite{nesterov2018lectures,bertsekas2015convex,boyd2004convex,bajaj2018trust,bajaj2019unipopt,bajaj2020deterministic}.
+Over the past decades, several zero-, first- and second-order methods based on using gradient and Hessian information, respectively, have been developed for problem \eqref{eqn:intro}, for instance, see {\cite{cartis2010complexity, gratton2025yet, liu1989limited, nesterov2006cubic, Shanno1970ConditioningOQ, zhang1999new}} and references therein.
 First-order methods are often preferred to solve large-scale optimization problems in various areas, including engineering, machine learning, image processing, and computational chemistry.
 Steepest descent is one of the most popular first-order algorithms for generating a sequence of iterates $\mathbf{x}_k$ where $k \in \{0, 1, 2, \dots, p\}$ such that \(||\nabla f(\mathbf{x}_p)|| \xrightarrow{} 0\).
 Due to the slow convergence rate of the steepest descent algorithm, a class of effective first-order algorithms has been developed, which has drawn the attention of the optimization community.
-Some of these first-order methods are Batch Gradient Descent, Stochastic Gradient Descent \cite{robbins1951stochastic}, Mini-batch Gradient Descent, Momentum \cite{qian1999momentum,liu2020improved}, Nesterov Accelerated Gradient (NAG) \cite{article,1370862715914709505}, Adagrad, RMSprop, and Adam \cite{kingma2014adam, mcmahan2010adaptive, zeiler2012adadeltaadaptivelearningrate}
+Some of these first-order methods are batch gradient descent, stochastic gradient descent \cite{robbins1951stochastic}, mini-batch gradient descent, Momentum \cite{qian1999momentum,liu2020improved}, Nesterov accelerated gradient \cite{ghadimi2016accelerated,1370862715914709505}, Adagrad, RMSprop, and Adam \cite{kingma2014adam, mcmahan2010adaptive, zeiler2012adadeltaadaptivelearningrate}.